L-R Olamitayo, wife, Mrs Nike Monica Okudaye, professional Textile Artist and the author

 IMMEDIATELY FORGOTTEN vs FOREVER REMEMBERED

-It is an opportunity to reach out to you today.
+Hello friends, It is an opportunity to reach out to you today.
 Hope you had a restful holiday (for those in Nigeria).
 If you are on Hajj, like Adewaleola Salami, I wish you a safe return home from the holy land.
-I had a swell time, reaching out to families that I have not seen in a long while.
-It is refreshing to keep the bond and stressful moving round.
+I had a swell time, reaching out to families that I have...

 16 Sept 2014